solaeus/whale/README.md

 ## Usage

+## The Whale Programming Language

+Whale started as a hard fork of [evalexpr], which is a simple expression language and unrelated project.
+Whale is still very simple but can manage large, complex sets of data and perform complicated tasks through macros.
+It should not take long for a new user to learn the language, especially with the assistance of the shell.

 ### Variables

 Variables have two parts: a key and a value.
-The value can be a string, integer, floating point value, boolean, list or map.
-The key is always a string.
+The key is always a text string.
+The value can be any of the following data types:

+ - string
+ - integer
+ - floating point value
+ - boolean
+ - list
+ - map
+ - table
+ - function

 Here are some examples of variables in whale.

 ```whale
 x = 1;